 The honest review

 The real question isn't whether this is a good resort—it is—but whether you care about what Sheraton does well and can live with what it doesn't.
-Location and safety scores of 80 both suggest a property that's positioned well on the island and managed with a competent standard.
-The beachfront placement matters more to most families than whether there's a sprawling water feature or a branded kids club.
-For multi-gen trips especially, that predictable Sheraton service means fewer surprises when grandparents are involved.
+Location scores 90 and safety 85: you're on the beach in Maui at a properly managed gated resort, and those two numbers are the reason families keep coming back.
+The beachfront placement matters more to most families than whether there's a sprawling water feature or a branded kids club, and Sheraton's operational competence means fewer surprises when grandparents are in the mix.

 Who this works for